White Oak Ladder Bookshelf

-I ladder-style bookshelf for a neighbor comprising a solid oak frame, and quartersawn oak panels and hardwood edging for the shelves, and a large drawer a the bottom:
+I built this ladder-style bookshelf for a neighbor comprising a solid oak frame, and quartersawn oak panels and hardwood edging for the shelves, and a large drawer at the bottom:

 The frame itself is joined with half-lap joints and dowels; the shelves and drawers are simply attached via screws which were later covered by oak plugs in case the unit ever needs to be disassembled: